top of page

 2) The secondary factor in deciding whether you might be placed in an ensemble will be one's availability for consistent rehearsal attendance.

 3) Additional factors for placement will include how early one applies for the Alumni Band, the consistency of one's participation (reliability, etc.) dating from when one was originally in the VJC (VJC @ Ravenscroft, East VJC, West VJC, VJC Online, etc.), and the quality of one's participation in VJC groups.
 This last point isn't really about how well you play (or played).
 It is about the "VJC Alum in good standing" stipulation mentioned above.
 If you were a positive contributor, we will welcome you back in a heartbeat.
-If you were a negative presence, difficult to coach, disruptive in an ensemble setting, ghosted a final concert, etc., then we will need to have a conversation before participation can be considered.
-We are doing this to make great music and have a great time together.
-Everyone needs to get on board the "have a great time together" train.
+If you were less consistently a positive presence, difficult to coach, disruptive in an ensemble setting, ghosted a final concert, etc., then I'm not confident that participation can be considered.
+We are doing this together to make great music and have a great time together.
+There is no reason to do this unless everyone gets on board the "have a great time together" train.

 To provide more general information about the start-up process, the performance, and to clarify the planned rehearsal schedule:

-••• The rehearsals will run from 7:00 to 8:30 p.m. each Tuesday night.
+••• The rehearsals will run from 7:00 to 8:30 p.m.
 Performers will be able to enter the Ravenscroft building starting at 6:45 p.m. each Tuesday.
-Please note the building is always locked unless a concert is imminent.
-So Russell Schmidt or another student participant will have to let you in the front lobby doors.
+Please note the building is always locked unless a concert is imminent, so Russell Schmidt or another VJC participant will have to let you in the front lobby doors.

 ••• All rehearsals will take place at Ravenscroft Hall in Scottsdale (as will the concert).
 Ravenscroft is located at 8445 E. Hartford Drive, Scottsdale, AZ 85255.

 The final thing that comes to mind?
 We want this to be a great experience, both musically and socially.
-The past few years have been incredibly difficult for so many people.
-Having a communal, creative experience can truly be soul-restoring.
-So let's make sure the Alumni Band is always a fun, nurturing environment and mutually endeavor to enjoy one another's company at all times!
+After the abundant challenges associated with the pandemic, having a communal, creative experience can truly be soul-restoring.
+So let's make sure the Alumni Band is always a fun, nurturing environment.
+And let us endeavor mutually to enjoy one another's company at all times!

 Sincerely,